What is BIC ?

 OTHER BIC SERVICES:

-• ACEP Database : since 2013 the BIC has operated the Global ACEP Database, under the guidance of the IMO.
+BIC also operates the Global ACEP Database (bic-acep.org) under the guidance of the IMO.